How to become a sub-editor

 - a degree in any subject for a postgraduate course

-You can work towards this role by starting with an advanced apprenticeship as a publishing assistant.
+You can work towards this role by starting with a higher apprenticeship like:

 Employers will set their own entry requirements.

-You can work your way into this job by starting as a reporter or editorial assistant with a regional newspaper or magazine.
+You may be able to work your way into this job by starting as a reporter with a regional newspaper or magazine.
 This can help you to build up your experience of proofreading and text editing.

 It will also allow you to develop a portfolio of work that you can use to showcase your skills to potential employers.

-You'll need to get some experience before applying for your first job in publishing.
-To build up your experience you can:
+You'll need to get some experience before applying for your first job in newspaper or magazine journalism and moving on to sub editing.

-- submit articles and reviews to local papers or websites
+- submit articles and reviews to regional newsgroups or smaller magazine companies

 You'll find it helpful to take a sub-editing course if you've already got some experience in journalism, PR or media communications.